When Hayden Allen was spinal cord injured five years ago he became a full time wheelchair.

 Rex has undergone thorough testing during its seven year development including engineering validation and clinical trials, with the approval of the New Zealand Ethics Committee, in conjunction with disability and rehabilitation advisers.

 Rex is expected to cost about US$150,000.
 The decision to purchase Rex will be a very individual assessment of what Rex allows you to do.
 The benefits can be social, for the work place, for home and health related.

 Rex will soon be available for purchase in New Zealand, where the price will be a bit lower since it will be easier to supply and support close to the company's home base on Auckland's North Shore.

 CEO of Rex Bionics, Jenny Morel, says they expect to conclude internal testing of Rex shortly and will then have a preliminary release in Auckland to allow the company to track what happens when people take Rex home.
 Sales are expected to commence in New Zealand by the end of 2010 and elsewhere in the world by the middle of 2011.
 Rex has been developed with the support of TechNZ and venture capital company, No 8 Ventures.

 Rex Bionics Limited is an Auckland based company that was started to develop a robotic that would enable people in wheelchairs to walk.
 Rex Bionics is committed to providing practical solutions to the every-day barriers encountered by people with mobility impairment.
 More about Rex Bionics is available on the company's website, www.rexbionics.com/Rex-Bionics.aspx

-*News Release by Rex Bionics: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Rex Bionics).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.